LarryBattle/Ratio.js/readme.md

 Because Rational.js and Fraction.js are taken.

 Why should I use Ratio.js?<br/>
-Floating points operations are a b*tch in javascript.
-Why not use a Ratio.js?
+By keeping values in a rational form, you can maintain the precision and can avoid common floating point operation errors in javascript.

 Examples: